alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 - The own user of your `$HOME` directory (e.g. `/home/foobar`, if your account is *foobar*), previously set to your username (e.g. `foobar`), now becomes `root`.
 The owner group will still match your username (here, `foobar`), so it won't change anything in practice.
 Your home directory permissions will therefore be reset to 0770.

+- Language binaries are now installed on-demand.
+In case your would need, for instance, `/usr/alwaysdata/python/2.7.18/lib/libpython2.7.so`, make sure you have launched `python` in version 2.7.18 at least once.

 ### Miscellaneous Updates

 A lot of software and libraries will be updated (our servers are running Debian Buster, formerly Debian Jessie).
 Among the notable updates :